BECOME A GRIFFON

 TRANSFER YOUR MILITARY CREDITS

 Veterans or current members of the United States Army, Marine Corps, Navy or Coast Guard may request a copy of their Joint Services Transcript (JST) directly from the Operations Center.
 The transcript provides the course description, recommended credit from ACE, and course level.
 Air Force members may request a copy of their Community College of the Air Force (CCAF) transcript directly from the CCAF and it will be evaluated by Missouri Western for course equivalencies.

 Physical Education Credit

-Students who have completed a minimum of one year of active military service or have completed three years in the Guard/Reserves will be granted four hours of physical education credit.
-The general education credit will be granted by the Office of Admissions upon presentation of the DD 214 or a letter from a Commanding Officer stating initial enlistment date and current military status.
+Students who successfully complete Basic Training in any of the United States Military branches or ROTC Basic Camp will be granted four hours of physical education credit.
+The credit will be granted by the Office of Admissions upon presentation of the DD 214, a joint services transcript, an official certificate of completion or a letter from a Commanding Officer indicating completion of training.

 Use your military credit (e.g., CCAF, AARTS, SMART, CGI) and Missouri Western general education courses to complete your degree.
 Use online and/or face-to-face courses.
 More than 260 online courses offered.